-Most accepted definitions of “learning analytics” refer to analytics in the education space, not the corporate space.
-At Watershed, we’ve built on these definitions to create a description for learning analytics in the corporate space.
+Most accepted definitions refer to analytics in the education space, not the corporate space.
+At Watershed, we’ve built on these definitions to create a description for these analytics in the corporate space.
 The key part of this definition is the second half.
 In a corporate context, learning analytics ultimately serves the purpose of improving organizational performance.

 "Be relentless in your in your vision and flexible with the details of how you approach understanding and improving a culture of learning."

 "Instead of building Excel reports on a full-time basis, our analyst gets to probe the data to uncover stories and experiment information."

 "You have to pick your battles and understand what is critical to know and report and what isn't relevant to moving the needles."